 Prerequisite: Permission of the instructor.
 This course includes procedures and problems met by food service operations in developing labor management relationships.
 It includes the responsibility of selection, placement, orientation, training, counseling, rating and promotion of employees and understanding human behavior as it relates to personnel settings.
-(CSU)
+(Nontransferable, AA/AS degree only)